 For certain "critical actions," the minimum floodplain of concern is the 500-year floodplain.
 The U.S. Water Resources Council defines "critical actions" as "any activity for which even a slight chance of flooding would be too great" (U.S. Water Resources Council 1978).
 Critical actions can include facilities producing hazardous materials (such as liquefied natural gas terminals), facilities whose occupants may be unable to evacuate quickly (such as schools and nursing homes), and facilities containing or providing essential and irreplaceable records, utilities, and/or emergency services (such as large power-generating facilities, data centers, hospitals, or emergency operations centers).
-Although not formally adopted yet by TVA, the proposed action would satisfy the requirements of EO 11988, Floodplain Management, as amended by EO 13690, Establishing a Federal Flood Risk Management Standard and a Process for Further Soliciting and Considering Stakeholder Input.
-TVA currently incorporates floodplain analyses with respect to the 500-year floodplain in alignment with EO 13690, in addition to EO 11988.

 All of the transmission line ROW is existing.
-Figures 7-1 through 7-6 in Appendix F show the locations where the proposed transmission structures, new Iron City Switching Station, and access roads would cross floodplains.
+Figures 7-1 through 7-6 in Appendix F show the locations where the proposed transmission structures, Iron City Switching Station, and access roads would cross floodplains.
 Consistent with EO 11988, overhead transmission lines and related support structures are considered repetitive actions in the 100-year floodplain that should result in minor impacts (TVA 1981).

-While the proposed transmission line ROW would cross floodplains, none of the proposed structures would be located within 100-year floodplains.
-The transmission line conductors would be located well above the 100-year flood elevation.
-The support structures for the proposed transmission lines would not be expected to result in any increase in flood hazard, either as a result of increased flood elevations or changes in flow-carrying capacity of the streams being crossed.
+While the proposed ROW would cross floodplains, none of the proposed structures would be located within 100-year floodplains.
+The conductors would be located well above the 100-year flood elevation.
+The support structures for the proposed conductors would not be expected to result in any increase in flood hazard, either as a result of increased flood elevations or changes in flow-carrying capacity of the streams being crossed.
 Construction in the floodplain would be consistent with EO 11988 provided the TVA subclass review criteria for transmission line location in floodplains are followed (TVA 1980).